slimphp/Slim-Website/docs/v3/start/upgrade.md

 PrettyExceptions cause lots of issues for many people, so these have been removed.

 ## Route::setDefaultConditions(...) has been removed
-We have switched routers which enable you to keep the default conditions regex inside of the route pattern.
+We have switched routers which enable you to keep the default conditions regex inside the route pattern.

 ## Changes to redirect
 In Slim v2.x one would use the helper function `$app->redirect();` to trigger a redirect request.